lauringlab/variant_pipeline/tutorial/README.md

  You will then be asked for your level one.
 Again no characters appear as you type.

  Once on flux you will automatically begin in your home directory (~/ which is a shortcut for /home/username/ ).
-We have limmited space in these directories (80gb) so we will typically work from scratch directories which provide more memory for active work.
+We have limited space in these directories (80gb) so we will typically work from scratch directories which provide more memory for active work.
 However, scratch should not be used for longterm storage.
 We will add the variant pipeline to our home directory so it is easily accessible from anywhere.

  You are reading this tutorial so you must be on github.
 Our first task will be to clone the github repository (the latest version of the variant caller in all its glory) to you home directory on flux.